bot-app/trading/docs/utils.md

 Pairs are markets with the '/' character between the base currency part and the quote currency part in the market symbol.
 For example, in the 'ETH/BTC' pair 'ETH' is the base currency, while 'BTC' is the quote currency.

-For pairs traded by Freqtrade the pair quote currency is defined by the value of the `stake_currency` configuration setting.
+For pairs traded by Trading the pair quote currency is defined by the value of the `stake_currency` configuration setting.

 You can print info about any pair/market with these subcommands - and you can filter output by quote-currency using `--quote BTC`, or by base-currency using `--base ETH` options correspondingly.